DavesCodeMusings/BH1750-MicroPython/README.md

 Farther down in the Measurement Sequence Examples, we see 1.2 mentioned again.
 This time it's in a note saying to divide the returned result by 1.2 to get units of Lux.
 So we need to do that.

 But we can just go dividing a buffer by a floating-point number.
 Trying that will give an error.
 First we need to convert the bytes buffer to a number, specifically an integer, because that's what is returned.
 We can do this using `int.from_bytes(result)`.
-Then we can divide by 1.2 and do any other math operations we want.
+Once the result is an integer, we can divide by 1.2 and do any other math operations we want.

 So in the end, the adjustment looks like this: